lycus/mci/docs/garbage_collection.rst

 it has been run.

 No particular order of finalization is guaranteed.
 Callbacks should be programmed to not rely on order at all.
+Additionally, it is not guaranteed what thread a finalizer will run on, but it is guaranteed that the world will be resumed by the time a finalizer callback runs.

 The ``gc_wait_for_free_callbacks`` intrinsic will block the calling thread until all queued finalization callbacks have been called.
 It can be useful